Holiday rentals in Skye

 Great Glen Accommodation Balmaglaster/Invergarry

-HetviRating, 5 stars3 days ago
+HetviRating, 5 stars2 weeks ago

 We had the most amazing stay at Elaine’s lovely caravan!
 The location was stunning, right by the river, and incredibly peaceful—perfect for a relaxing getaway.
 The caravan itself was super cute, spotlessly clean, and equipped with absolutely everything we needed.
 It’s clear that Elaine has decorated it with a lot of thought and care; it felt cozy and welcoming from the moment we arrived.
 Elaine was a fantastic host—so helpful and responsive.
 Even though she was out and busy, she replied immediately when we had a puncture and kindly gave us the contact for a local garage.
 She also sent detailed directions in advance which made finding the place really easy.
 Inside, she had prepared a very well-maintained file with all the information we needed for our stay, including local recommendations and important safety info.
 We had zero issues during our stay, and all of us absolutely loved the place.
 We’re already looking forward to coming back and would 100% recommend it to anyone!